-Evidence from the Ownership Dividend tells us that increasing the number of businesses that give employees a stake and a say will have benefits for the individual, businesses and deliver impacts of more resilient regional economies.
+Evidence from the 2018 Ownership Dividend report tells us that increasing the number of businesses that give employees a stake and a say will have benefits for the individual, businesses and deliver impacts of more resilient regional economies.

 White Rose Centre for Employee Ownership survey

 Data from the White Rose Centre for Employee Ownership survey published in June 2020 shows there are 470 employee owned businesses in the UK.